Your Family Stories

 About

 I’ve always had a fascination with history.
-When I was a child, one of the things I wanted to be when I grew up was an archeologist.
+When I was a child, one of the things I wanted to be when I grew up was an archaeologist.
 Now thinking about that, it’s really the stories from the past that intrigued me.